 Mostly, renters insurance covers damages and theft, but there are also circumstances that may arise that would force you to move out of your apartment and live elsewhere for a while.
 In this instance, it could help pay for your housing (see No.3 below).

 You probably have a lot more things in your apartment than you realize.
-All of your belongings fall under renters insurance, so you’re covered if something is damaged or stolen.
+All of your belongings are covered if something is damaged or stolen.

-Liability renters insurance covers you if you're responsible for an accident or someone else gets injured on the rental property.
+Liability covers you if you're responsible for an accident or someone else gets injured on the rental property.

-If your apartment becomes unlivable and you're forced to stay somewhere else, renters insurance can help out with hotel bills and other living expenses during that time.
+If your apartment becomes unlivable and you're forced to stay somewhere else, your insurance can help out with hotel bills and other living expenses during that time.